“Did you finish unpacking, sweetheart?”

 No, I thought better of it and instead smiled sympathetically down at her, (I told you I don’t follow rule number two).
 I almost think I creeped the poor girl out when she frowned at me, just then I heard Seth hollering for me and she was running off by the time I looked back.
 Oh, if only I’d known what she would mean to me later on.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, daisyWrite a Review